dominickjay/dominickjay.com/content/articles/weeknotes-february-21-27.md

 1. As of Friday, I have walked approximately 25,989 steps.
 1. I took a yoga class at the gym, and later on in the week did a mixture of bodyweight and free weight exercises.
+1. Been playing 'Animals' by Muse on the guitar, not played the song in years and took some remembering, but definetely improved on it!

 ### Reading